 - Our step by step instructions and cutting list have been designed as a guideline.
 This build is entirely customisable and bespoke to your space, however if you choose to follow our build, the drop down table with measure approximately 1155 X 600 X 935 open and 90 X 600 X 1300 closed.

 - Constructed using good quality timber, the table is attractive enough to be stored in plain sight, or you can choose to paint or treat the wood to suit your space.

 - We have used Redwood PSE timber and general purpose timberboard for this project, however you can experiment with different structural materials and surfaces for the tabletop.

-- The materials for this project will cost under £150 and take a DIYer with moderate skill approximately 1 to 1.5 days to build.
+- The materials for this project will cost under £150 and take a DIYer with moderate skill approximately 1 to

 Doing it right